jaeyk/validatednamesr/README.md

 greater_n_names <- select_names(race = "Asian", n_names = 10)
 ```

-It's possible to select the names using ordering rather than random sampling.
-To do so, you need to select what variable you need to use to order the observations (i.e., names).
-The argument for this feature is called `order_by_var.` The values available for it are: `pct_correct` = the percentage of the name's intended race correctly perceived, `avg_income` = average perceived income level, `avg_education` = average perceived education level, and `avg_citizenship` = the percentage of perceived citizenship status.
+Rather than using random sampling, it is possible to select names by ordering them according to a chosen variable.
+This is done by specifying the `order_by_var` argument.
+The values available for it are: `pct_correct` = the percentage of the name's intended race correctly perceived, `avg_income` = average perceived income level, `avg_education` = average perceived education level, and `avg_citizenship` = the percentage of perceived citizenship status.

 ``` r
 top_correct_names <- select_names(race = "Asian", order_by = "pct_correct")
 ```

-Finally, if you would like to select the names from all racial groups, use `select_nams_all()` instead of `select_names().` Note that `select_names_all()` does not have the `race` argument.
-The other arguments are identical.
+Finally, if you would like to select the names from all racial groups, use `select_nams_all()` instead of `select_names().` Note that `select_names_all()` does not have the `race` argument, but all the other arguments are identical.

 ``` r
 all_race_names <- select_names_all()